 “People are focused on comfort right now, and I believe that will trickle over to 2021.
 The home now more than ever is a sanctuary, and people are spending more at home than ever before, which leaves us all dreaming of a space that brings feelings of comfort and contentment.
 I think the color trends are going to steer more towards classic hues in the year to come.
 A warm neutral paint color like Timeless, On Point, or our perfect warm white, Whipped are great choices for those seeking calm at home.
 A versatile neutral palette will make your space feel cozy all year round—and with subtle warm undertones, they’ll help create a warm, welcoming atmosphere that promotes that feeling of comfort that we’re all craving.”—Nicole Gibbons, founder of Clare

 “Over the past year, our relationships with the spaces around our homes have evolved dramatically.
 I teamed up with FrogTape brand painter’s tape to determine 2021’s top interior design trends.
 In the New Year, we’ll see soothing neutrals and deep, cozy hues combined with occasional pops of more vibrant tones to create the perfect balance of energy and serenity in our personal sanctuaries.” —Taniya Nayak, designer

 “I’ve been so excited about people’s response to more natural colors and rich earth tones.
 We’ve almost exclusively been using lime wash and plasters from Domingue Finishes.
 The depth of color and highlights are almost luminous and it can completely change the dynamic of a room.
-Everything from very pale blues that are reminiscent of a lazy seaside town in the Mediterranean, to dry ocher that is elegant and moody and transports you to the Sahara.
+Everything from very pale blues that are reminiscent of a lazy seaside town in the Mediterranean, to a dry ocher that is elegant and moody and transports you to the Sahara.
 Overall, these color palettes are becoming more sophisticated and timeless”—Robert McKinley, interior designer